Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 The more information you have about a user, the more effective your ad campaign is.
 Even though mobile has surpassed desktop traffic, desktop CPMs are higher due to their higher conversion rates.
 Mobile device type also affects the rates.
 Advertisers are often willing to pay more for iOS and Mac impressions.

 The higher your ad’s CPM rate, the more impressions it will have.
 This means that CPMs are highest in content-rich, center-of-the-page ads and banners just below the fold.
-The darker areas on this screen map indicate which placements generate the highest CPM.
+To generate the highest CPM for your ad spaces, you test, gather analytics and apply ad optimization.

-Your ad’s format dictates where it can be displayed and how users will see it.
-Video ads typically require so much of the user’s attention; therefore, they have higher CPM rates.
+Your ad format naturally hints ad placement where it can be displayed for users.
+Video ad formats typically require so much of the user’s attention.
+Therefore, they have higher CPM rates.
 Not many readers are willing to watch a video ad in the middle of reading an article.
 The opposite is fair for Native Banners: users willingly interact with them while reading blog posts and articles.

 Here’s a set of native banners placed in the article